-You can now refresh the contents of a broker archive in the Broker Archive editor.
+You can now refresh the contents of a broker archive in the Broker Archive editor; see Refreshing the contents of a broker archive and "Broker Archive editor" on page 39.
 This single task combines the actions of removing, updating, and replacing resources that were previously required.
 You can also now view, and clear, the user and service logs from the Broker Archive editor.